MoonHighway/javascript-jungle/README.md

 ## Using these Files 🗂

 This repo contains everything you'll need to participate in the class.

-1. Course Sections: Each course section has a folder containing necessary files.
+Each course section has a folder containing necessary files.

-2. Slides: All of the slides are HTML files.
+1. Slides: All of the slides are HTML files.
 Open them in your browser to view!
+2. Samples: All of the short samples from the class are found in each folder by category.
 3. Labs & Exercises: Labs and Exercises all have a start and a solution folder if you need to catch up.

 ## Course Sections 📦